 With your data unlocked, it’s time to start setting up those customer journeys.

-At the highest level, the customer journey can be broken down into three distinct phases, each of which has unique goals, triggers, and messaging.
-Each of the phases is outlined below — keep in mind, there are different types of customer journeys within each phase.
+At the highest level, the customer journey can be broken down into three distinct stages, each of which has unique goals, triggers, and messaging.
+Each of the phases is outlined below — keep in mind, there are different types of customer journeys within each stage.
 We’ll get into that later.

 In the Acquisition phase, the objective is to convert anonymous website visitors into paying customers.
 Here are the stages contacts cycle through during this phase: